 Places cost £90.00 each (not including lunch), and there will be a maximum of only 4 people on the course to allow all participants to get plenty of individual attention and for adequate social distancing.
-Places still available.
+Postponed due to the coronavirus lockdown.

 Please contact us if you would like a booking form, or if you require further information about this or any of our other courses.

 The course is designed to teach you how to get beautiful effects when photograph moving water – one of the most popular subjects on our courses.
 You will learn the secrets to getting those beautiful shots using slow shutter speeds to blur the water and create a lovely soft effect – or use faster speeds to convey the speed and power of the water as it races down the valley.